-Blackpool should “change” the kind of tourist it attracts in a bid to combat anti-social behaviour, a Government
+Blackpool should “change” the kind of tourist it attracts in a bid to combat anti-social behaviour, a Government minister has claimed.

 Policing Minister Damian Green MP made the remarks after taking questions on crime and policing from an audience of more than 100 people at Bispham Conservative Club.